This post may contain affiliate links.

 Great.
 That’s what my elder son, light of my life, apple of my eye, clone of his mum in many ways, said to a visitor last night.
+It seems this kid does not want to travel.
 This from the child that, when we were actually IN India, told me he loved it and that it was his favourite country.
 But no, apparently he hates the food, hates the trains, hates the buses, hates the heat and most of all, hates the bad wifi.
 Ah, so that’s what this is all about, computer games.

 This outpouring came in the presence of a friend , Penny, a fellow travelling mum of now-grown kids.
 She didn’t take much notice and neither did I.

 I have a feeling he was just saying it for effect but we’ll have a chat when he drags himself out of bed this morning.
 This child is known for a tendency to say one thing rapidly followed by the exact opposite as an alternate way of looking at things pops into his monkey mind.
 But can you imagine if he’d have said that in front of certain relatives?
 Perfect ammunition for them to berate me yet again for not being “normal”.

 Lucky it was Penny.
 Penny gets it, she knows that they turn out well after not going to school, not being like other kids and seeing most of the world before they’re old enough to drink.

 He followed his bombshell up with “But mum, you said you hated it too and were never going back.”

 “Well yes, that’s true, but only once and that’s normal in India.”

 “No, you said it twice.”